maximumstock/poe-currency-flip-planner/README.md

 optional arguments:
-  -h, --help           show this help message and exit --league LEAGUE      League specifier, ie. 'Synthesis', 'Hardcore Synthesis' or 'Flashback Event (BRE001)'.
-Defaults to 'Expedition'.
+  -h, --help           show this help message and exit --league LEAGUE      League specifier, ie. 'Scourge', 'Hardcore Scourge' or 'Flashback Event (BRE001)'.
+Defaults to 'Scourge'.
   --currency CURRENCY  Full name of currency to flip, ie. 'Cartographer's Chisel, or 'Chaos Orb'.
 Defaults to all currencies.
   --limit LIMIT        Limit the number of displayed conversions.
 Defaults to 5.
   --fullbulk           Use all supported bulk items